urtdevs/UrTDevs-Client/README.md

   use ikalizer.
 Because of this unneccessary controversy, all builds released by the maintainers will have the sound removal feature completely disabled.
   If you want it, compile it in yourself!
-  It has been rumored that the leagues are fed up with "souped up clients" and will possibly start banning anyone suspected of using anything other than the "official" builds.
-If such rule is in place, follow it!
-Do not use this client.
-We are not responsible if you get banned for using this.
-  Given that, we hope these admins will realize that pure skill overrides any/all usage of a custom client and dismissing this particular one as "cheating" without a full understanding of how it works is, to put it as lightly as possible, f***ing ignorant.

 * Added cvars:
   - s_envSoundEnable [0|1] -- to enable or disable ambient background sounds.